r-token/the-golden-hurricast/src/pages/2024-12-12-we're-on-patreon/index.md

 * 10% goes directly to the Hurricane Impact NIL collective every month
 * Access to our newsletter
-* Access to a private Discord chat with us & other TGH patrons
+* Access to a private <a href="https://discord.gg/xkPegtBjVD">Discord</a> chat with us & other TGH patrons
 * Premium content
 * 20% off all Hurricast merch